 Allan is a born and raised Vancouverite!
 He has worked everything from high volume bars and nightclubs to upscale restaurants.
 Over the last 10 years he has been working 40+ hours each week in the food and beverage industry with extensive time as both bartender and bar manager.
 If you’ve been to Library Square, C Restaurant or the nearby St. Regis Bar & Grill or more recently The Flying Pig, you may have seen him in action.

 Allan is a fan of classic cocktails and has developed and implemented many new cocktail lists.
 He is particularly a fan of a well made Manhattan and will be quick to point out how that spirit-forward cocktail comes together.
 Join us on the weekend and learn from one of Vancouver’s most experienced bartenders.

 Special Classes with Chris Stoner

 Chris graduated from Vancouver Fine Art Bartending back in 1998.
-Bartending at university parties made him seek out a role behind the bar for both some extra cash and a parallel path to that engineering degree.
+Bartending at university parties made him seek out a role behind the bar for both some extra cash while working on that engineering degree.
 Shortly after finishing the bartending classes, Chris started at a little Greek restaurant in Vancouver’s West Side, and after a couple years he moved on to the city’s best jazz club ‘The Cellar’.
-Doing a day job as an engineer, and night gig as a bartender soon caught up with him and he hung up his shaker set and bar rags to focus more on what he went to school for.
+Doing a day job as an engineer, and night gig as a bartender soon caught up with him and he hung up his bar rag to focus more on what he went to school for.

 And if you think you might be perfect to join our team, we are always open to seeing a resume or two.
 Have a look at our Jobs page for a rundown on what we might be looking for in a bartending instructor.